adobe-research/spindle/README.md

 }
 ```

-This data is separated by day on disk of format `YYYY-MM-DD`,
+This data is separated by day on disk of format `YYYY-MM-DD`.
-which provides the advantage of not having to filter to separate
-data by day.

 ## Loading Sample Data
 The `load-sample-data` directory contains a Scala program